-This bill would require the Labor and Workforce Development Agency, in consultation with the Franchise Tax Board and the Joint Enforcement Strike Force on the Underground Economy Economic and Employment Enforcement Coalition, to develop and implement a set of standards that, if met by an employer, would trigger a recommendation for an audit or investigation by appropriate state tax authorities of employers in violation of statutes relating to employee wages, hours, and working conditions.
-After July 1, 2009, this bill would require the Labor Commissioner to take specified actions to facilitate audits and investigations of employers who meet the standards required by this bill.
+This bill would require the Labor Commissioner or his or her designee from the Labor and Workforce Development Agency, in consultation with the Franchise Tax Board and the Economic and Employment Enforcement Coalition (EEEC), to develop and implement a set of standards that, if met by an employer, would trigger a recommendation for an audit or investigation by appropriate state tax authorities of employers in violation of statutes relating to employee wages, hours, and working conditions.
+After July 1, 2009, this bill would require the Labor Commissioner or the EEEC to take specified actions to facilitate audits and investigations of employers who meet the standards required by this bill.
 This bill also would state findings and declarations relating to the underground economy.